 What Is Autism?

 Autism is a pervasive developmental disorder.
 This means it becomes apparent in early childhood and affects all aspects of a child’s development.
 The word Autism was first used as a diagnosis in 1943, by Dr. Leo Kanner (Kanner, 1943) of Maryland’s Johns Hopkins Hospital, after studying 11 children he diagnosed to have early infantile Autism.
-According to the Center for Disease Control, one in 150 8-year-old children in the United States have been diagnosed with Autism.
-Autism is growing at a rate of 10 to 17 percent a year (Autism Society of America) and is four times more prevalent in boys than in girls.
+According to the Center for Disease Control, 1 in 59 children have been identified with Autism spectrum disorder.
+Prevalence of Autism in U.S. children increased by 119.4% from 2000 (1 in 150) to 2010 (1 in 68).
+(CDC, 2014) Autism is the fastest-growing developmental disability and is four times more prevalent in boys than in girls.
+(Autism Society of America)

 People with Autism can be characterized not only by these areas of challenge but also by significant areas of strength.
 Many people with Autism are superior at what is known as systemizing, that is, “the drive to analyze objects and events, to understand their structure and predict their future behavior” (Baron-Cohen, 2005, pp. 110).
 This may be exhibited as an intense interest in train time-tables, for example, or an almost intuitive sense of how to program a computer.
 Other cognitive patterns have emerged through research.
 For example, people with Autism tend to show an above-average awareness of details and ability to segment stimuli (e.g. Happe, 1999).
 Some people with Autism have superior abilities in discrete areas such as mathematics, music or art (often referred to as islets of ability).

 Autism is a spectrum disorder, now more commonly referred to as Autism Spectrum Disorder (ASD).
 This means there is a wide variety of severity of Autism.
 Some people with ASD are highly verbal and conversational while others may not use any verbal forms of communication.
 Similarly, some people with ASD are very withdrawn from all forms of social interaction while others have families and jobs.
-People with ASD test as having a wide range of IQs (see The Autism Spectrum).
+People with ASD test as having a wide range of IQs.